Imamgul1ev/Imamgul1ev/README.md

 ## 👨‍💻 Magamed Imamguliev

 I'm **Magamed Imamguliev**, a **Computer Science student at Università degli Studi di Messina**, focusing on **Data Analysis**.
 My studies cover **Object-Oriented Programming, Databases, Computer Networks, and Statistical Modeling**.
 I’ve worked on projects like **Bayesian Statistics for food price forecasting, a Gradient Descent algorithm, and a P2P Network with a Rendezvous Server**.
-I also developed an **E-Commerce Database Management System** under **Antonio Celesti**, using **MySQL, XAMPP, and Lucid.app** for relational database design.

 ## 🎓 Education & Experience